Shkumbin

-The Shkumbin (/ʃkuːmbiːn/; /sq/), also known as Shkembi, is a river in Albania.
+The Shkumbin (/ʃkuːmbiːn/; /sq/) is a river in Albania.
 It is 181.4 km long and its drainage basin is 2444 km2.
 Its average discharge is 61.5 m3/s.

 Etymology

 It derives from Latin Scampinus (recorded alternatively as Scampis), which replaced the Illyrian name of the river: Genusus (recorded in Genusus, also Genessus, and in Γενούσος).
 A Slavic intermediation has been rejected.
 Its inclusion in Latin loanwords into Proto-Albanian and phonetic evolution coincides with the historical existence of a large Roman town (near present-day Elbasan), which gave the river its new name.